sourabhmiglani/Java2English/README.md

-It retrieves Java code, processes it through a language model to generate an English summary, and stores the summary.
+It retrieves Java code, Feeds it to a Large language model to generate an English summary, and stores the summary.

 Use Case:-
 a.
 For New Joinees to reduce their dependency on kt videos and other developers.